-I love Robert Heinlein’s 1961 sci-fi classic Stranger in a Strange Land, but it’s by no means a perfect book, and many people prefer some (if not all) of Heinlein’s other books.
+I love Robert Heinlein’s 1961 sci-fi classic Stranger in a Strange Land, but I embarked on this review by admitting that it is by no means a perfect book.
+Many people prefer some (if not all) of Heinlein’s other books.
 While 438 pages isn’t a lot by sci-fi/fantasy standards, it feels like a lot more if the tone, sexism, and other counterculture ideas in the book don’t work for a reader.
 But for me, the length of the book reveals the depth of Heinlein’s narrative talents.

-The premise isn’t really all that science fictional: Valentine Michael Smith was born on Earth but raised on Mars (by Martians), and then returns to Earth as a young adult.
+The premise isn’t really all that science fictional: Valentine Michael Smith was born human but raised on Mars (by Martians), and then comes to Earth as a young adult.
 Sure, it involves Martians and space travel between planets, but at its heart, the book is an exploration of society.
 It updates Rudyard Kipling’s question by asking what happens to a man raised on another planet when he makes his way back to Earth?

 The answer to that question, of course, is complicated and messy.
 Mike is about as different from the average human as Mowgli is in The Jungle Book.
 He returns to Earth against his will, where he can’t breathe well and struggles against the gravity.
 He’s also has never encountered a female before, and as you can imagine, he’s quite taken by them.
 A female nurse, Jill, is the first human he shares water with—a ritual akin to breaking bread with someone on Mars, but with more overt spiritual implications.
 It’s actually more like becoming blood brothers, a bond that links people together forever.